Oblivious-Oblivious/cSpec/README.md

 /**
  * @func: find_meaning_of_life
- * @desc: Finds the ultimate answer to the great
+ * @brief: Finds the ultimate answer to the great
  *      question of life the universe and everything
  * @return Returns the answer
  **/